lupinjia/rl_gym_examples/README.md

 ### :bulb:Tips

-The pytorch in the dependencies is cpu version, you can install the gpu version by following the instructions in the [pytorch website](https://pytorch.org/get-started/locally/).
+The pytorch in the dependencies is cpu version by default, you can install the gpu version by following the instructions in the [pytorch website](https://pytorch.org/get-started/locally/).

 ## :books:Supported Algorithms